Free Consultation / 24 Hours a Day - (614) 500-3836

 Can You Get Deported for Drugs?

-Posted On: August 10th, 2015 | Posted by: Luftman, Heck & Associates LLP
+Posted On: July 3rd, 2025 | Posted by: Luftman, Heck & Associates LLP

-For anyone in Ohio, being arrested is a scary situation to face, but this is even truer for those here on student visas or otherwise as legal residents.
+Being arrested is a scary situation for anyone in Ohio, but this is even truer for those here on student visas or otherwise as legal residents.
 If you are convicted of a major crime in the United States, your visa can be revoked, and you will be deported after serving your sentence.
-Most people know that a felony conviction for serious violent crimes like murder will get you removed from the United States, but what about lesser crimes?
-Can you get deported for drugs?

 This may seem grim for anyone arrested for drugs, but the Supreme Court has determined that this must be reined in.
-A series of Supreme Court decisions has demonstrated that minor drug crimes, such as possession of drug paraphernalia or “distribution” charges stemming from very small amounts of drugs.
-It is clear that the Court is recognizing the absurdity of deportation for drug crimes that would not require serious consequences for citizens.
+A series of Supreme Court decisions has demonstrated that minor drug crimes such as:

 Still, immigration law regarding drug convictions is widely undefined.
 Depending on the immigration judge you find yourself facing, you could end up deported even when you had thought that you should not be.
 That’s why U.S. visa-holders need an aggressive defense against any drug charges in the first place.

 If you are arrested for a drug crime in Ohio while here on a visa or green card, a lot is at stake.
 You need to ensure that you have an experienced Ohio criminal defense lawyer by your side to help you navigate the best outcome possible, while taking into consideration all the immigration implications.
-At Luftman, Heck, & Associates, we have years of experience with difficult cases like these.
-Call Ohio drug lawyer Ben Luftman today for a free consultation on your case at (614) 500-3836 to find out how we may be able to help.

 ★★★★★